dimforge/nalgebra.rs/docs/decompositions_and_lapack.md

 `.recompose()`           | Recomputes the original matrix, i.e., $Q\Lambda{}Q^t$.
 Useful if some eigenvalues or eigenvectors have been manually modified.

 ## Singular Value Decomposition
-The Singular Value Decomposition (SVD) of a real rectangular matrix if composed of two orthogonal matrices $U$ and $V$ and a diagonal matrix $\Sigma$ with positive (or zero) components.
+The Singular Value Decomposition (SVD) of a real rectangular matrix is composed of two orthogonal matrices $U$ and $V$ and a diagonal matrix $\Sigma$ with positive (or zero) components.
 Typical uses of the SVD are the pseudo-inverse, rank computation, and the resolution of least-square problems.